The best ADC champions of Season 8

 This list of top-tier champions can be affected depending on a number of things.
 Sometimes the meta shifts for no apparent reason other than players' tastes, but usually there's some kind of balance change behind it.
 It can be difficult to keep up on the flavor-of-the-month champs, so let us do that for you.

-Here’s our ADC tier list for League's season seven solo queue.
+Here's our ADC tier list for League's season eight solo queue.

 Champions in this tier are the strongest in the current meta, and it doesn't take much effort to carry yourself through the ranks of solo queue with them.